What are Depth Studies?

-Depth studies provide opportunities for students to pursue their interests in science, acquire a depth of understanding, and take responsibility for their own learning.
+Depth studies provide opportunities for students to pursue their interests in earth and environmental science, acquire a depth of understanding, and take responsibility for their own learning.
 Depth studies promote differentiation and engagement, and support all forms of assessment, including assessment for, as and of learning.
 Depth studies allow for the demonstration of a range of Working Scientifically skills.

 A depth study may be, but is not limited to:

 - a practical investigation or series of practical investigations and/or a secondary-sourced investigation or series of secondary-sourced investigations